Meet Our Team

 Project Manager

-Manuk Avedikyan works on the “California History through the Armenian Experience” oral history project and does outreach for My Armenian Story.
-He previously managed the Armenian Genocide survivor oral history collections at the USC Shoah Foundation for over seven years.
-Manuk holds an MA in Political Science and International Affairs from the American University of Armenia in Yerevan, focusing on non-Muslim minority issues and reforms in modern-day Turkey.
-He has a BA in History from California State University of Northridge.
+Manuk Avedikyan manages the “California History Through Armenian Experiences” oral history project and Armen Aroyan Collection.
+Prior to joining the Institute, he managed the Armenian Genocide oral history collections at the USC Shoah Foundation, cataloging hundreds of survivor testimonies.
+Avedikyan holds an MA in Political Science and International Affairs from the American University of Armenia in Yerevan, focusing on non-Muslim minority issues and reforms in modern-day Turkey.
+He received a BA in History from California State University, Northridge.

 Adam Bantad